-Manual Signing Binaries
+Manual Signing of Binaries

 Users may also manually sign executables and require the OTA process to verify their signature.
-In the main code, before enabling any update methods, add the call:
+In the main code, before enabling any update methods, add the following declarations and function call:

 '''

 <in globals>

-BearSSL::PublicKey signPubKey( ... key contents ...);
+BearSSL::PublicKey signPubKey( ... key contents ... );

 BearSSL::HashSHA256 hash;

 BearSSL::SigningVerifier sign( &signPubKey );

 ...

 <in setup()>

 Update.installSignature( &hash, &sign );

 '''

 6.1.
-Introduction 39
+Introduction 49

-The above snipped creates a BearSSL public key, a SHA256 hash verifier, and tells the Update object to use them to validate any updates it receives from any method.
+The above snippet creates a BearSSL public key and a SHA256 hash verifier, and tells the Update object to use them to validate any updates it receives from any method.